Local sources we’ve used for rabbit supplies:

 - East Bay Rabbit Rescue, Choosing a Veterinarian

 We currently use Dr. Stern at Exotic Pet Clinic of Santa Cruz for all of our rabbits.
 She is an experienced board-certified exotics veterinarian and may accept emergency walk-in cases during business hours on weekdays for an additional fee.
+Dr. Deng at the same clinic is also great with rabbits, and we have used her for emergency appointments.

-We have also had great success with urgent appointments a few times with a veterinarian that is comfortable seeing rabbits at Sunnyvale Veterinary Clinic.
-While they are competent at detecting and treating basic rabbit issues, we would recommend Dr. Stern instead for more complex cases and surgeries.
+We have also had success with urgent appointments a few times with a veterinarian that is comfortable seeing rabbits at Sunnyvale Veterinary Clinic.
+While they are competent at detecting and treating basic rabbit issues like stasis, we would recommend Exotic Pet Clinic of Santa Cruz instead for more complex cases and surgeries.

-For 24/7 emergency care, we have used the following clinics:
+For emergency care, we have used the following clinics:

-- Veterinary Emergency Group – San Ramon, (925) 718-7771; will always accept rabbits.
+- Veterinary Emergency Group – San Ramon, (925) 718-7771; open 24/7, will always accept rabbits but best for simple cases and necessary overnight care.

 We have not had personal experience with the following hospitals, but they may also be able to see rabbits on an emergent basis based on client experience: